-For the most up-to-date information on tuition and fees, please visit https://www.bumc.bu.edu/gms/admissions/student-financial-services/.
+For the most up-to-date information on tuition and fees, visit www.bumc.bu.edu/gms/admissions/student-financial-services/.

-The Financial Aid Office at Boston University School of Medicine is available to assist students identifying sources of financial support and tuition remission, including graduate and research assistantships, fellowships, and federal loans.
+The Financial Aid Office at Boston University Chobanian & Avedisian School of Medicine is available to assist students identifying sources of financial support and tuition remission, including graduate and research assistantships, fellowships, and federal loans.